NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 You can use the [dotnet CLI](/dotnet/core/tools/dotnet-list-package) to list any known deprecated or vulnerable dependencies you may have inside your project or solution.
 You can use the command `dotnet list package --deprecated` or `dotnet list package --vulnerable` to provide you a list of any known deprecations or vulnerabilities.
+[NuGetAudit](Auditing-Packages.md) can warn you about known vulnerable dependencies, and is enabled by default when [a source provides a vulnerabilities database](Auditing-Packages.md#audit-sources).

 ### GitHub vulnerable dependencies